chakrit/sider/README.markdown

 SIDER : REDIS bindings for C#
 ====

 Inspired by migueldeicaza's first stab at the problem (I used some of his algorithm) and ServiceStack.Redis (to take it a lot further).

 This is a REDIS bindings for C# 4.0 that try to stick to the metal as much as possible which results in:

-* Simple API that maps directly to the Redis commands reference. (no name guessing)
+* Simple API that maps directly to the Redis commands reference. (no confusing names/classes)
-* As fast as practical and can be implemented without too much cryptic code.
+* As fast as practical and as can be implemented without too much cryptic code.
-* Easy to setup, no gigantic class hierarchies.
+* Easy to use, no gigantic class hierarchies to setup.
-* Supports streaming mode to allow Redis to be used to store really really large blobs (e.g. user-uploading files) without consuming up too much memory.
+* Supports streaming mode to allow Redis to be used to store really really large blobs (e.g. user-uploaded files) without consuming a lot of memory.

-At the moment, foundation work is there and works but not all commands are implemented, yet.
-The commands I needed are going to be implemented first.
-But implementing new ones should be relatively easy.

-If you'd like a command implemented, look at the `RedisClient.API.cs` file, it should be pretty easy to add one, or ping me on twitter (@chakrit) I'll happily do it for you :)

-For example, here's the code for the `SMembers` command:

-    public string[] SMembers(string key)
-    {
-      writeCmd("SMEMBERS", key);
-      return readMultiBulk();
-    }

-You can figure that out, right?
+Right now, almost all basic commands have been implemented including streaming mode for `GET` and `SET`.

-And here's how to use the lib:
+Here's how to use the lib:

     var client = new RedisClient(); // default host:port
     client = new RedisClient("localhost", 6379); // custom